ramhaidar/Zen-Browser-Portable/README.md

 ## Usage
 - Run the browser by executing `Launcher/ZenWindowsPortable.bat` / `Launcher/ZenLinuxPortable.sh`.
-- Close the browser before unmounting the uss.
+- Close the browser before unmounting the usb/ the storage device.
 - Customize the batch script if needed to adjust paths or options.

 ---